 Every year, for a couple of days during the months of February and March, the island of Sumba in eastern Indonesia celebrates Pasola.
-A land where megalithic burials are still performed, breathtaking sunsets are a common feature, iconic thatched houses stand among green pastures with beautiful landscapes, Sumba has recently gained popularity as a travel destination.
-This is primarily due to the exclusivity of Pasola festival which marks the start of rice plantation season and is considered as one of the bloodiest harvest festivals of the world.
+A place where megalithic burials are still performed, breathtaking sunsets are a common feature, iconic thatched houses stand among green pastures with beautiful landscapes, Sumba has recently gained popularity as a travel destination.
+This is primarily due to the uniqueness of Pasola festival which marks the start of the rice plantation season and it’s considered to be one of the bloodiest harvest festivals of the world.

 The origin of the festival is as fascinating as it is mysterious.
 Legend has it that the event was started to cheer-up a local leader whose wife left him for another man.
-Over centuries it’s developed into a much more meaningful and communal occasion where locals not only thank their ancestors for a bountiful harvest, but also pray for a good year ahead.
+Over centuries, Pasola festival Sumba has turned into a much more meaningful occasion where locals not only thank their ancestors for a bountiful harvest but also pray for a good year ahead.
 At the very heart of the revelry that surrounds Pasola is the nyale.
-When the time comes, shamans from the village visit the seaside at sunrise in search of this multicoloured sea worm.
-It’s arrival, once a year, is considered a good omen and a sign that rice plantation can begin.
+When the time comes, shamans from the village visit the seaside at sunrise in search of a multicoloured sea worm.
+It’s arrival once a year is considered a good omen and a sign that rice plantation can begin.

-Pasola literally means “game of spear” in the local language and demands blood.
+Pasola literally means “game of spear” in the local language and it demands blood.
 In ancient times, human and horse blood would cover the land as opposite clans fought each other using spears with metal tips.
-Now, blunt wooden spears are used, but blood still flows as clan members ride bareback on horses, without any protection, hurling these weapons at each other.
+These days, blunt wooden spears are used but blood still flows as clan members ride bareback on horses without any protection, hurling these weapons at each other.

-Fatal accidents do seldom occur but broken ribs, bloody noses and scratched faces are a common sight.
-It’s a chance for the brave to show off their talent and for many young men, Pasola is a rite of passage.
+Fatal accidents seldom occur but broken ribs, bloody noses and scratched faces are a common sight.
+It’s a chance for the brave to show off their talents and for many young men, Pasola is a rite of passage.
 Honour plays an important role and no one wants to feel or look defeated.
-At any point of the game a player can get knocked off his horse, but within seconds he is back up again, flinging spears at his opponents as if nothing ever happened.
+At any point during the game, a player can get knocked off his horse, but within seconds he’s back up again flinging spears at his opponents as if nothing ever happened.

 The locals are immensely passionate about Pasola, taking every facet of it seriously.
 It can get intensely consuming and deadly fights have broken out between the clans.
 As a result, police officers now stand among the crowds in full gear on duty to prevent any such mishaps.
-Even amidst all the security and order, it isn’t uncommon to see age-old rivalries and personal vendettas being played out in the background of the game.
+Even amidst all the security and order, it isn’t uncommon to see age-old rivalries and personal vendettas being played out in the background.

-Blood it seems is what the land wants and a lot of it also comes from animal sacrifices made as part of the various rituals that take place prior to and after the main event.
+Blood, it seems, is what the land wants and a lot of it also comes from animal sacrifices.
+There are various rituals taking place prior to and after the main event.
 One such practice consists of cutting open a chicken and reading its heart.
-For an outsider, this is a fascinatingly intricate glimpse into local lifestyle and beliefs.
+For an outsider, this is a fascinating, intricate glimpse into local lifestyle and beliefs.

 The intense looks on the faces of the locals, their elegant and colourful attire, the preparation that goes into making the spear and the art of using it skillfully, the stride with which horses are ridden, and the constant cheering; there’s a surge of energy, which spreads out in every direction that’s both infectious and exhilarating.
 In the end, it brings the people together as a community and as the sun sets everyone gathers to eat, dance, and be merry.